CEI-lab/ece3400-2018/docs/lab4.md

  [Lab 4 Arduino Template](./Lab4_Arduino_Template.zip)

- In order for the provided functions to work, we need to set up the Arduino's I2C interface.
+ In order for the provided functions to work, you need to set up the Arduino's I2C interface.
 This will require wiring the Arduino's SDA and SCL pins to the camera's, and setting the camera up as a slave peripheral.

 #### **EXTREMELY IMPORT PART TO NEVER, EVER, FORGET**
   Every time you start a new lab session, **BEFORE** uploading **ANY** code to your Arduino that includes what's in the template, you have to disable the internal pull-up resistors that are a part of the Arduino's I2C interface.
 This is because they pull the signals that set up our camera to 5V, while our camera requires 3.3V.
 Sending 5V through will harm the camera.